 Molds thrive in dark, humid, and moist surfaces and objects in the bathroom, and so to prevent molds, you need to make sure your bathroom is not in this condition.
 You can achieve this by:

 Note that the CDC and other health agencies warn that it is not advisable to use ammonia, bleach, and other disinfectants to wash off molds.
-Not only are ammonia and bleach very effective against molds, but they can also cause severe allergies, health complications, and skin reactions when they come in contact with your skin, especially in an enclosed area like the bathroom.
+Not only are ammonia and bleach very ineffective against molds, but they can also cause severe allergies, health complications, and skin reactions when they come in contact with your skin, especially in an enclosed area like the bathroom.
 They can also ruin your walls, ceilings, and other parts of your bathroom because they are harsh and can take away the paints or discolor these parts of your bathroom.
-Using non-toxic solutions like vinegar, hydrogen peroxide, and tea tree oil will do the job without posing any harm to you or the affected area.

 You can use vinegar, hydrogen peroxide, tea tree oil, baking soda, and other non-toxic solutions to clean your bathroom ceiling.
 Spray any of these solutions on the affected area and allow it to settle for at least 30 minutes before you scrub to remove the molds.
 Again, note that DIY methods are advisable only if the affected area is smaller in size.